________________________________________________________

 General requirements:

 2. Income requirements: To qualify for a home purchase loan, you will need to show the ability to comfortably make your new payments.
-You normally need to show that your gross monthly income (meaning income before taxes and other deductions are taken out) is more than twice the combined minimum monthly payments on all of the debts you are paying off.
+You normally need to show that your gross monthly income (meaning income before taxes and other deductions are taken out) is more than twice the combined minimum monthly payments on all of monthly debts, including the new mortgage payments.

 As an example, if a family’s before-taxes income is $5000 per month, they would want the total payments on their debts (including the new mortgage, car payments, student loans, credit cards, and so on) to be no more than 50% of $5000, or $2500 per month.
 Contact us to speak with someone who can run calculations on your debt to income ratios.

-Another useful rule of thumb: You usually can qualify for a loan that is no more than 4-5 times your gross annual family income (assuming other debts are not too high).
-So if the gross annual income is $60k, assume $240-300k as the maximum potential loan amount.
+Another useful rule of thumb: You usually can qualify for a loan that is no more than 4 times your gross annual family income (assuming other debts are not too high).
+So if the gross annual income is $60k, assume around $240k as the maximum potential loan amount.

 Available Programs